KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

         game_scene(entt::registry &entity_registry) noexcept : base_scene(entity_registry)
         {}

         //!
-This function will not be used, because tic tac toe doesn't need an update every frame. void update() noexcept final
+This function will not be used, because Tic-Tac-Toe doesn't need an update every frame. void update() noexcept final
         {}